mathigon/textbooks/content/probability/content.md

 | After a week, didn't get better         | 89  |62   |
 {.grid}

-Well, since there were a whole 62 people who were given the pill but didn't get better, so apparently the pill doesn't work perfectly.
+Well, there were a whole 62 people who were given the pill but didn't get better, so apparently the pill doesn't work perfectly.

-But wait... what if the pill was working a *little* bit?
-If a pill is was helpful for even a few people in the trial, then giving it to more people could can be a very good thing to do!
+Although, what if the pill was working a *little* bit?
+If a pill is was helpful for even a few people in the trial, then using it might be a very good thing to do!
 On the other hand, those pills take money and time to administer.
 So we want to be completely, mathematically, certain that taking the pill makes a person more likely to get better.
-In order to do this, we need to statistically analyse the data in that table, which is what we’ll be learning to do today!

 ::: column(width=360)
     <!-- depositphotos_109144654-stock-illustration-goalkeeper-catches-the-ball-football.jpg -->